What are Notes Used For in Real Estate

 Hard money lenders – so called because it is money that is otherwise hard to come by – loan money to real estate investors.
 Typically, hard money is used to acquire properties when an investor does not have all of the cash available themselves.

-Hard money loans usually attract a high rate of interest, upfront fees (sometimes defined as ‘points’), and will be relatively short term.
+Hard money loans usually attract a high rate of interest, upfront fees (sometimes called ‘points’), and will be relatively short term.
 Sometimes as short as 3 to 12 months.
-This is one of the most expensive ways to raise money, but allows investors to act quickly when buying.
+This is one of the most expensive ways to raise money, but allows investors to act quickly when buying real estate.

 Real estate investors will use private money for much the same reasons as they would use hard money; to buy property, release equity or sometimes to fund rehab work.
 Specific terms can be negotiated much more easily with private money guys such as longer terms and better rates of interest.